Viewing time: 3 mins 43 secs

 I have a question from Bob Davis, a writer based in Prior Lake, Minnesota.
 Here’s what he’s asked by email…

 Thanks for your question, Bob.
-You know, I’m frequently asked by people — what to write about — and it always makes me wonder WHY anyone who feels this way actually want to write.
+You know, I’m frequently asked by people — what to write about — and it always makes me wonder why anyone who feels this way actually wants to write.

 Is it for fame?
 For money?
 Or do you simply enjoy the act of writing?
 Be very clear on your motivation before you start.
 If you’re going to write a book — or even just a blog — you’ll need to call upon your own motivation regularly.
 In fact, your motivation is precisely what will see you through any hard times you encounter.

 But, before you do anything else, Bob, you really need to uncover your motivation.
-This is the question on which everything else hinges.
-Why do you feel this puzzling urge to write if you don’t have anything you want to communicate?
+This is the question upon which everything else hinges.
+Why do you feel this puzzling urge to write if you have nothing you want to communicate?

 *